In our previous study, the descendants or Children of Abraham refused to accept Jesus as the Messiah and attempted to stone Him to death.

 VERSES 22-23: "His parents said these things because they feared the Jews, for the Jews had already agreed that if anyone should confess Jesus to be Christ, he was to be put out of the synagogue.)
 23Therefore his parents said, "He is of age; ask him."

-The law of the Pharisees was very strict concerning the cross-examination of the witnesses.
-It was supposed to be done fairly and without prejudice, so these interrogators had violated their own rules and ethics.
+The law of the Pharisees was uncompromising concerning cross-examining the witnesses.
+It was supposed to be fair, and without prejudice, so these interrogators had violated their own rules and ethics.

 VERSE 24: "So for the second time they called the man who had been blind and said to him, "Give glory to God.
 We know that this man is a sinner."

-Again they called the man born blind to court again and commanded him to "give glory to God."
-This could not have meant that the Jews were urging the man to praise God for the healing, but was more of what we might call a "Swearing In" ceremony, to take a common Jewish oath to tell the truth.
+Again, they called the man born blind to court and commanded him to "give glory to God."
+Although it would appear they were urging the man to praise God for the healing, this was actually a "Swearing in Ceremony," a traditional Jewish oath to tell the truth.

 VERSE 28-29: "And they reviled him, saying, "You are his disciple, but we are disciples of Moses.
 29We know that God has spoken to Moses, but as for this man, we do not know where he comes from."